 This is the Central Bazaar, which is a tourist attraction all in itself.
 On the backside of the bazaar you’ll find the marshrutka headed all over the country and even internationally too.
 It seems like anarchy, and it sorta is.
 Just look for signs in the minibus windows that say Butaceni or Trebujeni, or start asking.
 Don’t ask for Orhei- you’ll find out why in the next step.

-Step 2: Get a marshrtuka signed for Trebujeni or Butaceni NOT one for Orhei
+Step 2: Get A Marshrutka Signed For Trebujeni Or Butaceni NOT One For Orhei

-The marshrtuka leave when full like I said earlier, and both the ones I took in order to get to Butaceni were packed to the gills with people, kids, and bags of home goods and produce with Moldovan folk music blaring for the next hour.
+The marshrutka leaves when full like I said earlier, and both the ones I took in order to get to Butaceni were packed to the gills with people, kids, and bags of home goods and produce with Moldovan folk music blaring for the next hour.
 This is all part of the experience.
-I mean come on a private taxi is sooo boring.
+I mean come on a private taxi is pretty boring.
 If you get on the Butaceni bound marshrutka, you’ll be the very last stop.
-If getting off the Trebujeni bound marshrutka get off at the junction, be looking out the right side windows for a sign with an arrow pointing right that says ‘Orheiul Vechi Complex’, get off at the next stop.
-Some marshrutka actually stop at both Trebujeni and Butaceni, just ask.
+If getting off the Trebujeni bound marshrutka, get off at the junction, be looking out the right side windows for a sign with an arrow pointing right that says ‘Orheiul Vechi Complex’, get off at the next stop.
+Some marshrutkas actually stop at both Trebujeni and Butaceni, just ask.

-As a very nice dutchmen at my hostel* said “It kinda looked like the entrance to an outdoor toilet“.
+As a very nice dutchman at my hostel* said “It kinda looked like the entrance to an outdoor toilet“.
 Walk in, this is it!
 It’s kind of dark so take care walking down the staircase.
 The monastery is quite interesting considering the age of it and the fact that it’s in a cave.
-Also, I’m from Alaska where there are very few super old constructions like this so pretty much if it’s more than 100 years old I think it’s the most amazing thing ever.
+Also, I’m from Alaska where there are very few super old constructions like this so pretty much if it’s more than 100 years old I think it’s pretty neat.

 *By sun, I mean sunburn.
-If you’re here in summer it’ll be hot AF and you’ll likely get sunburned.
+If you’re here in summer it’ll be hot AF and you’ll likely get fried.
 Bring sunscreen.